It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 Having time-tracking software that captures screenshots of your virtual assistant’s work will give you additional peace of mind as they begin working for you.
 We have our own proprietary software to track what our virtual assistants do and both our clients and the virtual employees love using it.

-Step Three: Define Measurable Outcomes for your Virtual Assistant
+Step Four: Define Measurable Outcomes for your Virtual Assistant

 Traditional job descriptions have their place, but they can be a bit dangerous too.
 When you invest in a virtual assistant, you want to feel the impact of their work and you should let them know exactly what you want that to look like.